 Can I double or triple the recipe?

 You can easily double or triple this recipe.
-Simply follow the same instructions and make sure your blender is big enough to hold all the ingredients.
+Simply follow the same instructions and ensure your blender is big enough to hold all the ingredients.

 Can I use a fresh banana?